 Class and lab time will be used for lecture, instructor demonstrations of all lab assignments, and self paced lab time for one on one instruction and completion of the required weekly lab assignments.
 Directions for lab assignments will be deployed via Canvas on the calendar.
 You should view your lab assignments on Canvas prior to attending class each week.
 I suggest that you print each lab assignment and bring it to class with you.
 In addition to weekly lab assignments, students will have weekly reading and study question assignments.
-The study questions will be deployed via Canvas on the calendar.
-Chapter assignments carry the same weight in the grade
+The study questions will be deployed via Canvas.
+Chapter assignments carry the same weight in the grade book as lab assignments and test grades.
+It is therefore impossible to pass this class if you do not complete the chapter assignments.